Police carrying ‘scar tissue’ of austerity, says Met chief in bid for more cash

 She also agreed to scrap short sentences of under 12 months and have more criminals serve sentences in the community instead.

-The Government has said the changes will ensure prisons do not become overcrowded, blaming the previous administration for failing to build enough prison places.
+The Government has said the changes will ensure jails do not become overcrowded, blaming the previous administration for failing to build enough prison places.

-Conservative shadow minister Helen Whately said Labour “needs to sort this out” and “take responsibility” for ensuring there were enough prison places, adding: “They are the guys who are in government now.”
+Shadow minister Helen Whately said Labour “needs to sort this out” and “take responsibility” for ensuring there are enough prison places, adding: “They are the guys who are in Government now.”

+Liberal Democrat justice spokesman Josh Babarinde criticised the Conservatives for overseeing “years of mismanagement and neglect” of policing and the criminal justice system, but added that Labour has “failed to step up and tackle the scale of the problem in response”.

-A Home Office spokesperson said: “We are backing the police to protect our communities and keep our streets safe with up to £17.6 billion this year, an increase of up to £1.2 billion.
+A Home Office spokesman said: “We are backing the police to protect our communities and keep our streets safe with up to £17.6 billion this year, an increase of up to £1.2 billion.

-A Ministry of Justice spokesperson said: “This Government inherited prisons in crisis, close to collapse.
+A Ministry of Justice spokesman said: “This Government inherited prisons in crisis, close to collapse.
 We will never put the public at risk by running out of prison places again.

 “We are building new prisons, on track for 14,000 places by 2031 – the largest expansion since the Victorians.